2026 Arizona Diamondbacks season

-The 2026 Arizona Diamondbacks season will be the the franchise's 29th season in Major League Baseball and their 29th season at Chase Field in Phoenix, Arizona, as members of the National League West.
-They are managed by Torey Lovullo in his tenth season with the franchise.
+The 2026 Arizona Diamondbacks season was the franchise's 29th season in Major League Baseball and their 29th season at Chase Field in Phoenix, Arizona, as members of the National League West.
+They were managed by Torey Lovullo in his tenth season with the franchise.

+On September 27, the Diamondbacks were eliminated from playoff contention, and extending their drought of a playoff spot to three seasons.

+Offseason

+The Diamondbacks finished the 2025 season with a record of 80–82, which was down from their 89–73 from 2024.
+They missed the playoffs for the second consecutive season.